zipwireapp/zipwireapp/abuse/how-we-handle/index.md

 If we terminate an account without notice, the decision is final.

-For other cases, we will consider good faith appeals sent to [appeals@zipwire.io](mailto:appeals@zipwire.io) by the account owner within 14 calendar days.
+For other cases, we will consider good faith appeals sent to [abuse@zipwire.io](mailto:abuse@zipwire.io) by the account owner within 14 calendar days.

-**This process applies to any product created and owned by Evoq Limited.
-That includes Zipwire (any version), HEY, Highrise, Campfire, Backpack, Writeboard, and Ta-da List.*